Illegal entry: United States

-there are several hundred migrant deaths along the Mexico-U.S. border.
-Often, migrants employ people smugglers (known as "coyotes") who promise a safe passage into the United States and are paid up to 3 to 6 thousand for passages that include long walking distances or 7 to 14 thousand for an easier travel per person they assist in crossing the border.
+several hundred migrants die along the Mexico–U.S. border.

+Often, migrants employ people smugglers (called "coyotes") who promise a safe passage into the United States and are paid up to $3,000–6,000 for passages that include long walking distances or $7,000–14,000 for an easier travel per person they assist in crossing the border.
 The difficulty and expense of the journey has prompted many migrant workers to stay in the United States longer or indefinitely.